badele/mydocs/README.md

   * Check collectd config `collectd -t`
   * Check collecd plugins `collectd -T`
   * Check collecd in foreground mode `collectd -f`

+## Oh My Zsh

+ * **Disable git status in prompt**
+  * Some project have many files, and `Oh My Zsh` is slow for respond, For some project, you can disable git prompt feature.
+Go to your git project and type this command
+   * `git config –global oh-my-zsh.hide-status 1`